polettix/Data-Tubes/manual.md

 All of a sudden, your greetings applications starts to choke and you eventually figure that it depends on the encoding of the input file.
-In particular, we saw at the end of the previous section that `iterate_files` defaults on opening files as `UTF-8` (look at the `binmode` in the equivalent code at the end), which is fine per-se, but when you print things out you get strange messages and unfortunately your boss stops you from setting the same encoding on STDOUT.
+In particular, we saw at the end of the previous section that [iterate\_files][iterate-files] defaults on opening files as `UTF-8` (look at the `binmode` in the equivalent code at the end), which is fine per-se, but when you print things out you get strange messages and unfortunately your boss stops you from setting the same encoding on STDOUT.

 Don't despair!
 You have a few arrows available.
 The first one is to just turn the input filehandle back to `:raw`, like this: